 - Standing out as an innovative business ahead of the competition

-- Boosting employee morale and improving business performance as a consequence
+- Boosting employee morale and improving business performance

 All cracking reasons to encourage innovation in your business, but all of this potential can only be reached with effective innovation management processes in place.
 The importance of innovation management, therefore, is that it’s the only way you are going to transform big ideas into reality and benefit from the positive outcomes.